-- (i) Academic and vocational education; - (ii) Substance abuse treatment; - (iii) Mental health and psychiatric treatment, including criminal personality programming; - (iv) Constructive, meaningful work programs; - (v) Community service programs; and - (vi) Any other program deemed necessary and appropriate by the department. - (b) A modification in the approved case plan may be made to account for the increased or decreased abilities of the parolee or the availability of any program.
-Any modification shall be made only after notice is given to the parolee.
-Intentional failure to comply with the approved case plan by any parolee as scheduled for any year, or pro rata part thereof, shall cause disciplinary action to be taken by the department resulting in the forfeiture of up to a maximum of three months' good time for the scheduled year. - (7) While the offender is in the custody of the board, reductions of terms granted pursuant to subdivision (2)(a) of this section may be forfeited, withheld, and restored by the director upon the recommendation of the board after the offender has been notified regarding the charges of misconduct or breach of the conditions of parole. - (8) Good time or other reductions of sentence granted under the provisions of any law prior to July 1, 1996, may be forfeited, withheld, or restored in accordance with the terms of the Nebraska Treatment and Corrections Act.
+15 (i) Academic and vocational education;

+16 (ii) Substance abuse treatment;

+17 (iii) Mental health and psychiatric treatment, including criminal18 personality programming;

+19 (iv) Constructive, meaningful work programs;

+20 (v) Community service programs; and

+(vi) Any other program deemed necessary and appropriate by the department division.

+23 (b) A modification in the approved case plan may be made to account 24 for the increased or decreased abilities of the parolee or the availability of any program.
+Any modification shall be made only after 25 notice is given to the parolee.
+Intentional failure to comply with the 26 approved case plan by any parolee as scheduled for any year, or pro rata 27 28 part thereof, shall cause disciplinary action to be taken by the 29 department division resulting in the forfeiture of up to a maximum of three months' good time for the scheduled year.
+30 terms granted pursuant to subdivision (2)(a) of this section may be forfeited, withheld, and restored by the director upon the recommendation of the board after the offender has been notified regarding the charges of misconduct or breach of the conditions of parole.